rzabh/CustomDataManagement/README.md

-This is a Custom Data Managements for downloading Partial Data from Kaggle specifcally using Python.
-The main purpose is to use Kaggle Api for localized automatic downloading of the customized subselection of image files.
+This is a Custom Data Management system for downloading partial data from Kaggle, specifically using Python.
+The main purpose is to utilize the Kaggle API for localized, automated downloading of customized subselections of image files.
 This is not the final version.